Benefits of Large Volume of Data Via API Using OSM Geocoding

 Since geocoding and reverse geocoding began to be useful tools in our modern society, OSM has implemented a tool that helps with geocoding and reverse geocoding.
 The name of this tool is Nominatim.
-Utilizing Nominatim, you can easily search in OSM database by address and name, and get synthetic address of OSM points.
+Utilizing Nominatim, you can easily search in the OSM database by address and name, and get the synthetic address of OSM points.
 Consequently, numerous companies have implemented Nominatim via APIs.

-Geocoding represents the process that transforms the address based on zip codes into geographic coordinates as latitude and longitude.
+Geocoding represents the process that transforms the address based on zip codes into geographic coordinates such as latitude and longitude.
 If you need the reversed process and you want to transform numerical geographical coordinates into a postal address, then you need a reverse geocoding process.

 If you want to publish open data, you may use two different methods.
 One of them is as bulk data, while the other method is Application Programming Interface (API).
-The main pros of using an API refer to the fact that an API doesn’t need constant resynchronization and an API doesn’t involve parsing and transferring of large amounts of data.
+The main pros of using an API refer to the fact that an API doesn’t need constant resynchronization and an API doesn’t involve parsing and transferring large amounts of data.

 The application should offer consumers the possibility to search on the map for addresses and transform those locations into geographical numerical coordinates.

 A client-server web-mapping application hosting both OSM database and csv2geo geocoding application allows users to visualize locations on Earth and find both zip codes and geographic coordinates.
-The interface of this application can be found at api2geo.